Embed objects

 ```

-After running the above code, again we are presented with a Table in the UI.
-By selecting `2D Projection` we can configure the definition of the embedding, coloring, algorithm (PCA, UMAP, t-SNE), algorithm parameters, and even overlay (in this case we show the image when hovering over a point).
-In this particular case, these are all "smart defaults" and you should see something very similar with a single click on `2D Projection`. ([Interact with this embedding tutorial example](https://wandb.ai/timssweeney/embedding_tutorial/runs/k6guxhum?workspace=user-timssweeney)).
+After you run the preceding code, the UI again presents a Table.
+Select **2D Projection** to configure the embedding definition, coloring, algorithm (PCA, UMAP, t-SNE), algorithm parameters, and overlay.
+In this case, W\&B shows the image when you hover over a point.
+These are all smart defaults, and you should see something similar with a single click of **2D Projection**.
+[Interact with this embedding tutorial example](https://wandb.ai/timssweeney/embedding_tutorial/runs/k6guxhum?workspace=user-timssweeney).

 <Frame>